 Some smokers come out of the box unassembled, so you would not need to do the initial disassembling if that is the case with your smoker.

 If so, just make sure that the smoker is assembled and tightened to secure the parts in place and let it stand firmly on a flat surface.

 2. Wipe It Down

 Using a wet cloth, wipe the exterior of the smoker down.
-You can use a mild detergent to do this to make sure that all the small dirt and debris are removed.
+You can use a mild detergent to make sure that you remove all the small dirt and debris.

 You will also need to wipe the interior of the smoker down with the same solution.
 You can use a sponge but make sure not to scratch the surface of the smoker.